 If you need assistance calculating the exact amount of money that you need to pay, contact your school’s financial aid office for clarification.
 It’s better to be safe than sorry.

-The Sparrow application is free and will not affect your credit score.
-When you’re ready to begin the private student loan process, complete the Sparrow application.
+The Sparrow request is free and will not affect your credit score.
+When you’re ready to begin the private student loan process, complete the Sparrow form.

 You can also reach out to your school’s financial aid office for assistance with finding a private student loan lender.
 You can ask your institution for a list of preferred lenders or speak with a financial aid worker whose job is to assist you with any financial matters.